Some results concerning the representation theory of the algebra underlying loop quantum gravity: Remarks on the representation theory of

 whence

 Now

-defines operators that are well defined on $\Hilb$ because of \eqref{dom}, hence Assumption \ref{ass2} is fulfilled.
-Moreover they are symmetric because of \eqref{div} and give a representation of the $E_{S,f}$ since the commutator with the representors of cylindrical functions is right and \eqref{rep} holds.
-Finally, \eqref{eq5} completely determines the action of the $\rep{E_{S,f}}$ on $\Hilb$ and hence on $\hilb$. \end{proof} The above results may appear exceedingly general.
+defines operators that are well defined because of \eqref{nul}, do act on on $\Hilb$ because of \eqref{dom}, hence Assumption \ref{ass2} is fulfilled.
+Moreover they are symmetric because of \eqref{div} and give a representation of the $E_{S,f}$ since the commutator with the representors of cylindrical functions is right and \eqref{rep} holds. \end{proof} The above results may appear exceedingly general.
 Let us therefore reduce consideration to representations in which $\cyl$ acts cyclic and state the following corollary which is perhaps closer to applications than the above general results: \begin{prop} Let a \textit{cyclic} representation $(\pi,\hilb)$ of $\cyl$ be given.
-Then a necessary and sufficient condition for $\pi$ to be extendable to a representation, fulfilling Assumption \ref{ass2}, of the whole $\scripta$ is that for each surface $S$ and co-vector field $f$ on $S$ there exists a constant $C_{S,f}$ such that
+Then a necessary and sufficient condition for $\pi$ to be extendable to a representation, fulfilling Assumption \ref{ass2}, of the whole $\scripta$ is that the derivations $X_{S,f}$ fulfill condition \eqref{nul}, that they contain, at least, $\cyl^\infty$ in their domain, and that for each surface $S$ and co-vector field $f$ on $S$ there exists a constant $C_{S,f}$ such that

 where the sesquilinear form $\Delta_{S,f}$ is given by